symfony/symfony-docs/reference/twig_reference.rst

 ========================

 Twig is the default template engine for Symfony2.
-By itself, it already contains a lot of build-in functions, filters, tags and tests (`http://twig.sensiolabs.org/documentation`_ then scroll to the bottom).
+By itself, it already contains a lot of built-in functions, filters, tags and tests (`http://twig.sensiolabs.org/documentation`_ then scroll to the bottom).

 Symfony2 adds more custom extension on top of Twig to integrate some components